 The goal, Emily says, is to ensure all students in Boston-regardless of race, socioeconomic status, or neighborhood- develop the skills and connections needed to achieve economic power and freedom.

-Its events like the one at Tall Ship on June 21st, Emily explains, that are crucial in helping to raise the funds and awareness necessary in creating resources needed to successfully run BUILD Boston’s programs.
+Its events like the one at Tall Ship on July 26th, Emily explains, that are crucial in helping to raise the funds and awareness necessary in creating resources needed to successfully run BUILD Boston’s programs.

-“The last group of students I worked with (due to Covid restrictions) we were mostly meeting during Zoom sessions,” she says.
+“A group of students I worked with (due to Covid restrictions) we were mostly meeting during Zoom sessions,” she says.
 “One of my students was nervous about presenting because she was dyslexic and didn’t like reading out loud.
 I told her I understood because I am dyslexic too.”

 Amanda continues: “I said ‘I’m going to tell you the truth, high school isn’t easy when it’s harder to read and write but I promise you it gets better after (getting through this) and you can go on to be a strong female business owner.’
 I watched her and the rest of my students ace their presentation and win an award at the end!
 I saw the difference it made for them and the confidence that grew for everyone in the system.”